 - Renal biopsy disclosing characteristic extracellular deposits.

 A contemporary classification of systemic amyloidosis (AL), based on the nature of the amyloid protein that is deposited in tissue, is given in Table 33–2.
 Amyloidosis is a disorder of abnormal protein folding in which normally soluble proteins are deposited in tissues as fibrillar structures that disrupt organ function and produce disease.
-The proteins are folded into a β-pleated sheet form that results in a high affinity for Congo red and several ...
+The proteins are folded into a β-pleated sheet form that results in a high affinity for Congo red ...